ShihuaXu/academic-website/content/authors/admin/_index.md

 highlight_name: false
 ---

 Shihua Xu is an PhD candidate of Nanjing University.
-I am interested at the evolution of subduction zone and the process of India-Asian collision by using Paleomagnetism.
+I am interested in the evolution of subduction zone and the process of India-Asian collision by using Paleomagnetism.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.